Bart3kk/funky-friday-autoplay/README.md

 Basically the up to date version of Funky Friday autoplayer script.
 I've made it a loadstring, cuz of update purposes (I don't want to spam new script when I fix a simple issue)

 Supports:
-- Atlantis (WIP, finally a good free exec for y'all 🙏)
+- Velocity / Sonar (finally a good free exec for y'all 🙏)
 - Wave
 - Arceus X
 - Codex